-The evening presented a dilemma of restaurant choices: Toqué. offers delicious suckling pig and Boileau venison, Au Pied de Cochon is superb for onion soup, mouth watering pork and foie gras, Milos has excellent Greek seafood but we opted for my favourite, XO Le Restaurant at the Hotel Le-St James, for its unsurpassed French cuisine and elegant setting.
+The evening presented a dilemma of restaurant choices: Toqué! offers delicious suckling pig and Boileau venison, Au Pied de Cochon is superb for onion soup, mouth watering pork and foie gras, Milos has excellent Greek seafood but we opted for my favorite, XO Le Restaurant at the Hotel Le-St James, for its unsurpassed French cuisine and elegant setting.

 Hiring a car in Québec is the best way to explore, so leaving Montréal behind we drove north for an hour to the wonderful Laurentian Mountains.

 This imposing landscape is dotted with delightful small villages and one such, Sainte Adèle, is home to the charming hotel restaurant L’Eau â la Bouche.
 Anne Desjardins is a justifiably renowned chef and nothing beats a day of activities in the mountains followed by a delicious dinner at this Relais and Châteaux property.

 After breathing in the invigorating mountain air for a few days we followed the St. Lawrence River northeast to the province’s capital, Québec City.
 This wonderfully restored 17th century city evokes the European history of North America like no other.

 Here we walked along the battlements, explored the narrow cobbled streets and took a stroll across the Plains of Abraham, site of the British victory over the French in 1759.